Carbon Footprint Reduction Strategies for SMEs

 Purchase carbon offsets

-While reducing actual emissions should be the priority, carbon offsets help neutralize remaining unavoidable emissions by funding external emission reduction projects.
+While reducing actual emissions should be the priority, carbon offsets help neutralise remaining unavoidable emissions by funding external emission reduction projects.
 Choose verified offsets aligned to sustainability goals.

 What are 5 ways you could reduce your carbon footprint?